voldemortX/pytorch-auto-drive/README.md

 | lane detection | CULane |
 | lane detection | TuSimple (*In progress*) |

-\* The UDA baseline setup, with cityscapes *val* set as validation.
+\* The UDA baseline setup, with Cityscapes *val* set as validation.

 ## Supported models: